 If necessary, hire movers or bring an extra set of helping hands with you on moving day.

 Seniors and families may feel nervous about losing their independence, learning how to get to new places, and meeting new people.
 Many worry about how they may miss their home and it’s a totally different lifestyle than living in a single-family home.
 But this is why our support system needs to be positive and change the perspective to be an exciting new journey, not an impending tragedy.

 Staying in constant communication with family and friends is important to keeping anxiety at bay and acclimating to the new community.
 Ask the community of your choice to spend the day there, try out some activities and meet other current residents to ease the transition.

 If you don’t have to make this life change alone, then you shouldn’t.
 Don’t be afraid to ask family and friends for help and support.
 Whether you’re 19 or 99, moving into a new home ranks as one of the top ten most stressful life events.
 Therefore, moving into a senior living community isn’t easy.

 Even if your family lives too far away to physically help you during the moving process, keep them in the loop.
 They may be able to make phone calls, do the legwork, share wisdom from their experiences, and offer helpful advice.

 You may also hire a move manager.
 Move managers help with estate sales, packing, decorating and moving all in one service.

 Are you moving into a retirement community?
 Are you moving someone you care about into a retirement community?
 If the move is getting to you, remember these tips to ease the process: Know your options, visit the retirement communities you like, choose your favorites, downsize and organize, keep constant communication, and ask for help.

 Is it time to move to a retirement community?
-If you’re based in North Carolina, Schedule a Virtual Tour with us today!
+If you’re based in North Carolina, Schedule a Tour with us today!